1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 ---

-## 12.3 Usage of Optional Sensors: DHT22 and DS18B20
+## 12.3 Usage of Optional Sensors: DHT22, DS18B20, BME280

 ***ATTENTION: The GPIOs of the Arduino Due are only 3.3v compatible!***

-There is the possibility to connect additional sensors (DHT22 and DS18B20) directly to certain pins of the adapter or the Arduino.
+There is the possibility to connect additional sensors directly to certain pins of the adapter or the Arduino:
+- DS18B20 (OneWire sensor: temperature)
+- DHT22 (temperature, humidity)
+- BME280 (temperature, humidity, pressure)

 The necessary libraries for the Arduino IDE are already included in the repository of the BSB-LAN software.

 Usually, the sensors can be connected to GND and +3,3V of the adapter/Arduino (by usage of the necessary additional pullup-resistors!).
 For the usage of these sensors, one has to activate the belonging definements in the file *BSB_lan_config.h* and has to set the specific pins which are used for DATA (also see [chapter 5](chap05.md)).
 Make sure you don't use any of the protected pins listed in the file *BSB_lan_config.h*!